House Rules (updated 4-12-17)

-For this game, we will be using the Swords & Wizardry Complete Rules with the following house rules.
+For this game, we will be using the Whitebox Rules with the following house rules.

-Character Generation—roll 3d6, eight times, arrange six rolls in any order for stats, one roll for starting money (in silver pieces), and discard one roll
+Character Generation—roll 3d6, eight times, arrange six rolls in any order for stats, use one roll for starting money, and discard one roll.
+Starting money will be in silver pieces instead of gold.
+Pendria is on the silver standard.

 Hopeless Characters—there is no such thing as a hopeless character.
 Some of my favorite characters had serious flaws!
-I suggest you play the character for awhile and try it out.
+I suggest you play the character for awhile.
 If you still want to roll another, then we can do that.

 Hit points—maximum hit points for 1st level characters.
-For higher levels, players get one roll when attaining each new level but any 1's are re-rolled.
+For higher levels, players roll as per Whitebox rules but eany 1's are re-rolled.

 Contacts—characters start the game with d4 + CHR bonus contacts.
 These contacts will be NPCs that the PC knows and will be considered friendly.
 They may offer information and help within reason.